-Journey through the colourful landscapes of Kenya on a safari adventure starting in Nairobi and ending in the Masai Mara – 10 days.
+Journey through the colourful landscapes of Africa on Kenya Adventure Safaris starting in Nairobi and ending in the Masai Mara or 10 days.

 Nairobi Elephant Orphanage – The Sheldrick Wildlife Trust Founded in 1977 by Dr Dame Daphne Sheldrick D.B.E, in honour of the memory of her late husband, famous naturalist and founding Warden of Tsavo East National Park, David Leslie William Sheldrick MBE, the DSWT claims a rich and deeply rooted family history in wildlife and conservation.
 Born from one family’s passion for Kenya and it’s wilderness, the Sheldrick Wildlife Trust is today the most successful orphan elephant rescue and rehabilitation program in the world and one of the pioneering conservation organisations for wildlife and habitat protection in East Africa.